stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### TIM

 Sorry, no. That's just mean.
 What would-- __[Ben chuckles]__ It would be something quite flighty.
-Maybe like some sort of slightly emaciated crane. __[Ben laughs]__ Like sort of, you know, they're sort of like quite poised and spindly but like a bit angular and unsure.
-Like a-- no, maybe like a concussed crane.
+Maybe like some sort of slightly emaciated crane. __[Ben laughs]__ Like sort of, you know, they're sort of, like, quite poised and spindly but, like, a bit angular and unsure.
+Like a-- No, maybe like a concussed crane.
 Like it *could* be elegant and beautiful, but, because of its many injuries, it is not. __[both chuckle]__ You're a concussed crane.
 I hope you enjoy it.

 #### BEN

 I think that Trexel is some kind of, like, really angry crab.

-#### TIM [chuckling]
+#### TIM

-Get away!__ [makes angry crab sound and starts laughing]__
+_(chuckling)_ Get away! __[makes angry crab sound and starts laughing]__

 #### BEN

 Yeah!
 'Cause it's like-- kinda like, acts on instinct, sidles a lot of places.
-Yeah, it's quite bitey, and will lash out, but when you crack through his hard shell he has an incredibly soft and gooey interior.
+Yeah, is quite bitey, and will lash out, but when you crack through his hard shell, he has an incredibly soft and gooey interior.

 #### TIM

-And I will die if you crack through my shell. __[laughing]__ Don't crack through my shell!
+And I will die if you crack through my shell. _(laughing)_ Don't crack through my shell!

 #### BEN

 But by that we do mean, like, not splitting literally Trexel in half.
 As in, if anybody ever gets to the core of Trexel, he may well just explode out of, I don't know, embarrassment?

-#### TIM [laughing, Trexel voice]
+#### TIM

-Don't look in there-- ka-boom!
+_(laughing, Trexel voice)_ Don't look in there-- Ka-boom!

 #### BEN